Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 Sri Nimbark Acharyaji is the sampraday acharya and established the siddhanta known as `Dvaita Advaita` also known as `Bhedabheda`, `Dualistic Non-Dualism`.
 The jiva(individual soul) is simultaneously one and different to Brahman(Supreme soul) and to jagat/prakriti (material universe/matter).

+While the material universe is not seen as the highest reality, it is also not seen as an illusion, and the jiva(individual soul) who is trapped in this lower dimention which contains all sorts of misseries (also known as samsara) needs to utilizie his time in realising his real divine identity and relation with Supreme Godhead in order to transcend this reality and to be to be liberated from samsara.

 The relation between Brahman and Jiva, according to Nimbarka is like tree and its branches.
 Branches have all qualities of the tree, but the branches are not the tree as a whole.
 Likewise Jiva is anu (small) having all qualities like Brahman(bibhu-large), but with limited extent.
 Brahman resides in the heart of Jiva, but Jiva has no realization due to Maya (illusion).
 This is the basic idea of Dvaitadvaita Siddhanta.

 Here is a detailed explanation of `Dvaita Advaita`: [Nimbark philosophy](http://shrijagatgurunimbarkacharyapeeth.org/index_files/philosophy.htm)

 The tradition follows the teachings of Srimad Bhagavatam and of Sri Nimbark Acharyaji, which state that the worship of Sri Vishnu and His forms are supreme, Thus classifying the Nimbark sampraday as a Vaishnav sampraday.
 But the only form of Sri Hari that they worship is Sri Sri Radha Krishna.
-Though in Sri Nimbark Acaryas Vedanta Parijata Saurabha, a commentary on the Vedanta Sutra's, there is no mention of Radha Krishna, this is because many of the sampradays teachings where kept secret, especiialy with Sri Radha being a secret deity during that era, and rasik upasana is outside the direct subject matter of the Veda's, which would not bring much interest to strict Vedantists.

 _radhaya sahito devo madhvo vaishavottamaih archyo bandyashcha dhyeyashcha shrinimbarkapadanugaih_